 1) Understanding Fire Insurance Coverage

-A Fire insurance policy is a type of property insurance that covers damage caused by fire to your home or business.
-Fire insurance policies do not cover floods, earthquakes, or any other damage caused by natural disasters.
-Most Fire insurance policies have a standard coverage amount of $100,000, but you can opt for an increased amount by paying a higher premium.
+Fire insurance policies provide property coverage against damage caused by fire in your home or business, not flooding, earthquakes, or any other natural disasters.
+Most policies have an annual coverage amount of $100,000 but you may opt to increase that with a higher premium payment.

 4) Common Fire Insurance Exclusions